riferrei/aws-elasticache-with-bastion-host/README.md

-# AWS ElastiCache for Redis with a Bastion Host using Terraform
+# AWS ElastiCache with a Bastion Host using Terraform

 This example show how to create a bastion host for a Redis server created on AWS using ElastiCache.
 Using a bastion host along with your Redis server is useful for troubleshooting purposes, where developers can easily access the Redis server otherwise only accessible by any service _running in the same private subnet_ of Redis.
 To allow access to Redis, the bastion host created has the `redis-cli` CLI installed by default.